-Preliminary feasibility studies have been made to compare the construction and life cycle costs of replacement versus rehabilitation for the two facilities with rehabilitation being the preferred alternative.
-Full design is anticipated to be completed in 2015 and construction to begin in 2016.
+Preliminary feasibility studies have been made to compare the new construction versus rehabilitation for the two facilities with rehabilitation being the preferred alternative.
+Full design is anticipated to be completed in mid-2016 and construction to begin in late-2016.
 Completion of the project is expected by fall of 2017.
-We intend to seek legislative authorization to fund this project in mid-2016.
+Legislative authorization to fund this project will be sought in late 2016.

-Project: Repaving Program (Hot Mix Bituminous)
+Project: Repaying Program (Hot Mix Bituminous)

-Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing
+Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment,

-Investment, Community/Economic Development, Maximize Outside Funding
+Community/Economic Development, Maximize Outside Funding